 I am the diamond glints on snow.”

-These lines offer a message of hope, reminding us that even in death, the spirit endures and can be found in the beauty of the world around us.
+These lines offer immediate solace, gently redirecting grief from a place of sorrow to a recognition of enduring presence.
+They remind us that the essence of a loved one can be found not in a static memorial, but in the vibrant, ever-present beauty of the world around us.